200803-JavaFS/Environment-Installation-Guide/README.md

 - **Java SE Development Kit 8**: We will be utilizing Java 8 as our primary language for the duration of the program.
 This software development kit will provide the compiler and runtime environment needed to quickly and efficiently develop Java applications.
 - **Spring Tool Suite 4**: We will be using Spring Tool Suite 4 as our *integrated development environment* (IDE).
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.
 - **Apache Maven**: Maven is a software project management and build automation tool.
 We will use it to manage our projects' builds as it provides dependency management and streamlines several aspects of the testing life cycle.
-- **PostgreSQL 10**: PostgreSQL is an open source relational database.
-We will leverage this technology in order to persist and organize data.
-- **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources, PostgreSQL included.
-We'll use DBeaver in order to modify our databases and persist data using a simple user interface provided to us by the tool.
+- **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources.
+We'll use DBeaver in order to modify our databases (which will be hosted on AWS) and persist data using a simple user interface provided to us by the tool.
-- **Apache Tomcat 8**: During this program, we will explore web development.
+- **Apache Tomcat 9**: During this program, we will explore web development.
 As a result, we'll need a runtime environment for our web applications.
 Apache Tomcat provides a web server environment in which we can run our Java code so that we can easily and quickly deploy our web applications.
+- **Visual Studio Code**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
+Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.
+We will be leveraging this tool for much of our front-end development.
-- **Postman**: Postman is used for testing RESTful APIs.
+- **Postman  (Optional)**: Postman is used for testing RESTful APIs.
 We'll use it to set up collections of tests for the RESTful APIs we design throughout the program.
 It can also be used to quickly test a single endpoint.
-- **Visual Studio Code (Optional)**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
-Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.
-This tool is optional, but it can be helpful if you are new to programming and wish to familiarize yourself with the syntax of the Java programming language.

 ## Installation Methods